rif/web2admin/README.md

 [HERE](http://vimeo.com/60895953) you can find a screencast of the install process.

+NOTE: the install just got a lot easier, after install the first logged in user is automatically put in w2a_root so just install the plugin and access /yourapp/web2admin.

  - Download the [plugin installer](https://github.com/rif/web2admin/raw/master/web2py.plugin.web2admin.w2p) and install it via the web2py interface.

 or